johnmungandiall/english-conversation/plan.md

 ## Next Steps
 - Completed sections: Social Interactions (3/3), Travel and Transportation (57/57), Shopping and Finance (53/53), Software Development (25/25)
-- Mostly completed: Home and Daily Life (20/20), Leisure and Entertainment (9/10 - missing "Going for jogging")
+- Mostly completed: Home and Daily Life (20/20), Leisure and Entertainment (10/10)
-- Partially completed: Education and Study (37/59), Other Professions (3/20)
+- Partially completed: Education and Study (59/59), Other Professions (3/20)
-- Total completed: 207 topics
+- Total completed: 230 topics
-- Remaining: 38 topics (mainly Education and Study 22 topics, Other Professions 17 topics)
+- Remaining: 15 topics (mainly Other Professions 17 topics)
 - Next priority: Complete remaining topics in Education and Study and Other Professions
 - Generate conversations and HTML files for remaining topics
 - Final review once all topics are completed